SvenMichaelKlose/tre/README.md

 The tré programming language
 ============================

-tré transpiles Lisp to JavaScript and PHP (5+).
+tré transpiles Lisp to JavaScript and PHP7+.
 It has been under development since 2005 and runs on top of Steel Bank Common Lisp (sbcl).